dataminer-site/dataminer-site.github.io/_posts/2022-10-12-modern-data-stack-in-a-box.md

 ## Summary

 There is a large volume of literature ([1](https://www.startdataengineering.com/post/scale-data-pipelines/), [2](https://www.databricks.com/session_na21/scaling-your-data-pipelines-with-apache-spark-on-kubernetes), [3](https://towardsdatascience.com/scaling-data-products-delivery-using-domain-oriented-data-pipelines-869ca9461892)) about scaling data pipelines.
 “Use Kafka!
 Build a lake house!
 Don't build a lake house, use Snowflake!
 Don't use Snowflake, use XYZ!”
 However, with advances in hardware and the rapid maturation of data software, there is a simpler approach.
 This article will light up the path to highly performant single node analytics with an MDS-in-a-box open source stack: Meltano, DuckDB, dbt, & Apache Superset on Windows using Windows Subsystem for Linux (WSL).
-There are many options within the MDS, so if you are using another stack to build an MDS-in-a-box, please share it with the community on the DuckDB [Twitter](https://twitter.com/duckdb?s=20&t=yBKUNLGHVZGEj1jL-P_PsQ), [GitHub](https://github.com/duckdb/duckdb/discussions), or [Discord](https://discord.com/invite/tcvwpjfnZx), or the [dbt slack](https://www.getdbt.com/community/join-the-community/)!
+There are many options within the MDS, so if you are using another stack to build an MDS-in-a-box, please share it with the community on the DataMiner [Twitter](https://twitter.com/duckdb?s=20&t=yBKUNLGHVZGEj1jL-P_PsQ), [GitHub](https://github.com/duckdb/duckdb/discussions), or [Discord](https://discord.com/invite/tcvwpjfnZx), or the [dbt slack](https://www.getdbt.com/community/join-the-community/)!
 Or just stop by for a friendly debate about our choice of tools!

 <!--more-->